Thread Lightly

 Why

-The fashion industry exploits people and the planet.
-It has organized crime through modern slavery and is responsible for around 10% of global emissions, a cause of climate change.
-At the same time, it uses up a huge amount of water, in an era of worsening water scarcity because of climate change.
+The fashion industry has organized crime through modern slavery and is responsible for around 10% of global emissions, the cause of climate change.
+It also uses up a huge amount of water, at a time when water is getting scarce because of climate change.

-We need policy makers to disrupt it, and artists who can shift our relationships to adornment.
-One way to do that is by making it joyful to build new practices.
-Through reuse, repair, and repurposing, we hope to create spaces to share the stories behind what we wear and build new habits of self-care in a culture of collective care that centers dignity, creativity, and justice.
+We need policy makers to disrupt it, and artists who can shift our relationships to adornment, by sharing new stories about what we wear and creating habits of self-care in a culture of collective care that centers dignity, creativity, and justice.

 • "The fashion industry is the second-largest consumer industry of water, requiring about 700 gallons to produce one cotton shirt and 2,000 gallons of water to produce a pair of jeans."